nasadourian/Animal_Bites/python/README_Python.md

   -h, --help            show this help message and exit -d, --data            show the dataframe used for the analysis -f FILTER FILTER, --filter FILTER FILTER
-                        filters dates for time series -- plot only
+                        filters dates by year for time series -- plot only
 ```

 from here, you can display either the plotted chart or the used dataframe of a given analysis by providing -d.
 This additonal led to creating two different functions per analysis: one for plotting and one for data manipulation.